 Does Medicare Cover Chronic Care Management (CCM)?

 Medicare may help pay for chronic care management services.
 This includes the creation and facilitation of a comprehensive plan to help treat and manage your chronic conditions.
-You will likely have to pay a monthly fee for this service, along with your Part B deductible and coinsurance.
+You will likely have to pay a monthly fee for this service along with coinsurance after you pay your deductible.

 What Is Chronic Care Management?

 Chronic care management services are meant to help people who have multiple chronic conditions that require medical treatment, like cancer or diabetes.
 According to the Centers for Disease Control and Prevention, chronic diseases are among the leading causes of death and disability in the United States, with heart disease listed as the No. 1 cause of death and cancer the No. 2.
 Medicare will help pay for the creation and implementation of an all-encompassing chronic care management (CCM) plan to manage these conditions.

 If you are dealing with chronic conditions, this service allows health care professionals to not only better manage your health but also extend your care beyond regular doctor’s visits and provide consistent support and assistance.
 Clearly defining the scope and challenges of your conditions helps your health care provider come up with the most effective plan to manage and treat them.

 - Your health problems

 - Your medications